 What Are the Symptoms of Sexually Transmitted Diseases in Males?

 You can contract an STD without developing any symptoms.
-But there are certain diseases that cause obvious signs.
+But certain diseases cause apparent signs.
 Signs of this health condition can vary depending on the type of infection.
 Common STD symptoms in men include:

 - Pain during urination